codefresh-io/docs.codefresh.io/_docs/getting-started/deployment-to-kubernetes-quick-start-guide.md

 url="/images/getting-started/quick-start-k8s/before-change.png"
 alt="Example Python Application"
-caption="Example Python Application (click image to enlarge)" max-width="80%"
+caption="Example Python Application (click image to enlarge)" max-width="50%"
 %}

 This concludes the manual deployment.
-We deployed a Docker image from Codefresh to a Kubernetes cluster without writing any YAML files at all.
-The next step is to automate this process
+We deployed a Docker image from Codefresh to a Kubernetes cluster without writing any YAML files at all!
+The next step is to automate this process so that every time a commit happens in git, the application will be redeployed.

 ## Automating deployments to Kubernetes

 The application is now running successfully in the Kubernetes cluster.
-We will setup a pipeline in Codefresh so that any commits that happen in Github, are automatically redeploying the application giving us a true CI/CD pipeline.
+We will setup a pipeline in Codefresh so that any commits that happen in Github, are automatically redeploying the application, giving us a true CI/CD pipeline.

-To do this we will add two extra steps in the basic pipeline created in the [previous tutorial]({{ site.baseurl }}docs/getting-started/create-a-basic-pipeline/).
+To do this, we will add two extra steps in the basic pipeline created in the [previous tutorial]({{ site.baseurl }}/docs/getting-started/create-a-basic-pipeline/).

-First of all we will make sure that the Docker image created is sent to the registry.
+First, we will make sure that the Docker image created is sent to the registry.
 In the pipeline definition expand the *Push to Registry* section and make sure that the Codefresh Registry is selected from the popup menu

  {% include